TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 40/Exodus 40.25.md

 ---

-And he lighted the lamps before Jehovah; as Jehovah commanded Moses.
+He lit the lamps before Yahweh, as Yahweh commanded Moses.